 Processing times for this for the Adjustment of Status application can be long, ranging from 6-8 months on the quick end to 24-36 months on the long end.
 Model local offices such as the one in Dallas, Texas are experimenting with "Same-Day Interview" for Adjustment petitions and process time can take only a few weeks or less, while others such as the one in Phoenix, Arizona will need up to three years to process.
 To Check Currect Processing Times, Click Here and Select Your Office.

 The Adjustment application also requires that the Petitioner submit the financial affidavit of support on behalf of the new Spouse, Form I-864.
-The Petitioner must show at least 125% of the minimum income guidelines for the current year and applicable household size suggested by the U.S. Department of Health and Human Services (Line 22 Total Income on Form 1040, or Line 15 on Form 1040A, consistently for three (3) years minimum): Federal Minimum Income Poverty Guidelines (USCIS Form I-864P for Year 2010).
+The Petitioner must show at least 125% of the minimum income guidelines for the current year and applicable household size suggested by the U.S. Department of Health and Human Services (Line 22 Total Income on Form 1040, or Line 15 on Form 1040A, consistently for three (3) years minimum): Federal Minimum Poverty Guidelines.
 The Spouse applicant will also be required to submit to fingerprinting at a date and place selected by Immigration Service.
 Often, the Biographic Information Statements of the Petitioner and Applicant are also required:Form G-325A Biographic Information Statement.
-The Filing Fee for Biometric Fingerprint is now automatically included in the Filing Fee for I-1485 (Immigration Office will contact you about a date, time and location for fingerprinting of Applicant.)
+The Filing Fee for Biometric Fingerprint (is now included in the Filing Fee of I-485 (Immigration Office will contact you about a date, time and location for fingerprinting of Applicant.)

 B. What If I Would Like My New Spouse to Travel or Work